Information Transfer Rate in BCIs: Towards Tightly Integrated Symbiosis: Introduction

 The rest of the paper is organized as follows.
 In Section II, we introduce the generalized DM channel model and rephrased the conventional ITR definition.
-We report the deficiencies as well as workarounds through integrating the algorithmic capacity calculations into the ITR definition subject to information theoretic bounds.
-In Section III, we present a few results to distinguish different ITR definitions, and explore the asymmetry in channel transition statistics and establish the ties with the conditional entropy.
-We discuss some of the important implications of our results in Section IV before concluding the paper with future directions.
+We report the deficiencies as well as workarounds through integrating the algorithmic capacity calculations into the ITR definition, subject to information theoretic bounds.
+In Section III, we present a few results to distinguish different ITR definitions, and explore the asymmetry in channel transition statistics and establish the ties with the channel conditional entropy.
+We discuss some of the important implications of our results in Section IV.
+For instance, we have shown a potential performance (ITR) upper bound using ensemble learning with binary weak learners.
+Finally, we conclude our paper in Section V by prodiving a few future directions.